theuntamed839/AtomDB/AtomDB/Docs/Overview.md

   - https://www.youtube.com/watch?v=jvmvezq8Twg
 - [ ] Read Virtual threads.
 - [ ] Guava's bloom filter is just not it, need to find another one.
-- [ ] benchmark our system with plane filechannel, mmap, and posix_fadvise. write the writer in a very abstract way.
+- [ ] benchmark our system with plane filechannel, mmap, and posix_fadvise. write the ChannelBackedWriter in a very abstract way.
 - [ ] before writing have a look at leveldb and the other project, for unit and integration test cases. as well as how they used the option class.
 - [ ] what if we manage the block of pages by our own ? just like wiredTiger (mongodb)
   - https://source.wiredtiger.com/develop/arch-index.html